bob-606/5.easa.fi/README.md

 ## 74. How does a laminar boundary layer differ from a turbulent boundary layer?
-How does a laminar boundary layer differ from a turbulent boundary layer?
 - The laminar boundary layer is thinner and provides more skin-friction drag
 - The turbulent boundary layer is thicker and provides less skin-friction drag
 - ***The turbulent boundary layer can follow the airfoil camber at higher angles of attack***